Robust Kernel-based Feature Representation for 3D Point Cloud Analysis via Circular Convolutional Network: Introduction

 \IEEEPARstart{P}{oint} cloud analysis is becoming a popular research area owing to the growth in the capability of 3D sensors to capture rich geometric 3D information.
 The applications of point cloud analysis include robotics, autonomous driving, and augmented/mixed reality.
 Extracting salient local geometric information is a fundamental task for analyzing point clouds to match correspondences between two objects \cite{SmoothNet} or to analyze the geometric information \cite{DGCNN}.
 Recently, end-to-end learning based on point or graph convolutional networks has outperformed earlier works, which were primarily developed using hand-crafted feature descriptors \cite{SHOT}\cite{FPFH}.
 However, building rotation- or scale-invariant descriptors remains a difficult task in the field of computer vision research.

 Descriptors of point cloud applications have been widely researched for point cloud registration, model segmentation, and classification.
 PointNet \cite{PointNet} shows a new paradigm for point cloud analysis by introducing a permutation-invariant method; however, it is difficult to encode the local geometric information.
 The point pair feature network (PPFNet) \cite{PPFNet} encodes local features by employing PointNet \cite{PointNet} for local regions and a deep graph convolutional neural network (DGCNN) \cite{DGCNN} encodes the relative position of neighbors for each point.
-However, these methods are limited to extracting rotation-invariant features and are highly dependent on the density of the input point cloud.
-In practice, it must be noted that the point cloud is irregularly distributed and not aligned to the same frame, indicating that dynamic density and random rotation of the input point cloud can significantly affect the representation of the descriptors.
-Kernel point convolution (KPConv) \cite{KPConv} uses kernel points around each point to efficiently handle irregularly distributed point clouds.
+However, these methods are limited to extracting rotation-invariant features. { In practice, it must be noted that the point cloud is not aligned to the same frame, indicating that random rotation of the input point cloud can significantly affect the representation of the descriptors.} Kernel point convolution (KPConv) \cite{KPConv} uses kernel points around each point to efficiently handle irregularly distributed point clouds.
 KPConv has demonstrated groundbreaking performance; however, this rotation-variant descriptor limits the performance for randomly rotated objects, which are obtained by multiview scans.
 3DSmoothNet \cite{SmoothNet} extracts local region points and aligns the local points to the local reference frame of the center point.
 The primary limitation of 3DSmoothNet is that the sign of a normal axis and the directions of the other two axes are not unique in a planar region.
 Descriptors that are aligned by an inaccurate local reference frame may encode different geometric contexts.
 In the example of point cloud registration, if the corresponding points have different normal signs, descriptors from the points may hamper the identification of correspondences.
 Moreover, local descriptors only encode local geometric information, which results in difficulty in encoding the global geometry.
 Consequently, local descriptors of monotonous and repeating areas are typically considered to be nonsalient descriptors, which indicates that global registration can be mismatched.